 Contact a Drunk Driving Accident Lawyer in Durham Today

-If you were injured in an accident caused by a drunk driver, the experienced attorneys at Kreger Brodish LLP can fight to hold the drunk driver accountable for their negligent actions.
+If you were injured in an accident caused by a drunk driver, the experienced drunk driving accident attorneys at Kreger Brodish LLP could fight to hold the drunk driver accountable for their negligent actions.
 We can handle the complex, confusing legal process on your behalf so that you can focus on your health and well-being.
-Contact us today for a free consultation with one of our Durham drunk driving accident lawyers.
+Contact our Durham personal injury lawyer today for a free consultation.